Hayao Miyazaki: Legacy

 Miyazaki was described as the "godfather of animation in Japan" by BBC's Tessa Wong in 2016, citing his craftsmanship and humanity, the themes of his films, and his inspiration to younger artists.
 Courtney Lanning of Arkansas Democrat-Gazette named him one of the world's greatest animators, comparing him to Osamu Tezuka and Walt Disney; Miyazaki has been called "the Disney of Japan", though Helen McCarthy considered comparison to Akira Kurosawa more appropriate due to the combination of grandeur and sensitivity in his work, dubbing him "the Kurosawa of animation".

 Swapnil Dhruv Bose of Far Out Magazine wrote that Miyazaki's work "has shaped not only the future of animation but also filmmaking in general", and that it helped "generation after generation of young viewers to observe the magic that exists in the mundane".
 Richard James Havis of South China Morning Post called him a "genius ... who sets exacting standards for himself, his peers and studio staff".
 Pastes Toussaint Egan described Miyazaki as "one of anime's great auteurs", whose "stories of such singular thematic vision and unmistakable aesthetic" captured viewers otherwise unfamiliar with anime.
-Miyazaki became the subject of an exhibit at the Academy Museum of Motion Pictures in Los Angeles in 2021, featuring over 400 objects from his films.
+Miyazaki became the subject of an exhibit at the Academy Museum of Motion Pictures in Los Angeles in 2021, featuring over 400 objects from his films, and a twelve-month Ponyo exhibit was established in February 2026.

-Miyazaki has frequently been cited as an inspiration to numerous animators, directors and writers around the world, including Wes Anderson, Tony Bancroft, James Cameron, Barry Cook, Dean DeBlois, Guillermo del Toro, Pete Docter, Mamoru Hosoda, Bong Joon Ho, Travis Knight, John Lasseter, Nick Park, Henry Selick, Makoto Shinkai, Steven Spielberg, and Gints Zilbalodis.
-Glen Keane said Miyazaki is a "huge influence" on Walt Disney Animation Studios and has been "part of our heritage" ever since The Rescuers Down Under (1990).
+Miyazaki has frequently been cited as an inspiration to numerous animators, directors, and writers around the world, including Wes Anderson, Tony Bancroft, Brad Bird, James Cameron, Barry Cook, Dean DeBlois, Guillermo del Toro, Pete Docter, Michaël Dudok de Wit, Mamoru Hosoda, Bong Joon Ho, Travis Knight, John Lasseter, Nick Park, Dan Povenmire, Chris Sanders, Henry Selick, Makoto Shinkai, Steven Spielberg, Genndy Tartakovsky, Pendleton Ward, Masaaki Yuasa, and Gints Zilbalodis.
+Glen Keane said Miyazaki was a "huge influence" on Walt Disney Animation Studios and "part of our heritage" since The Rescuers Down Under (1990).
 The Disney Renaissance era was also prompted by competition with the development of Miyazaki's films.
 Artists from Pixar and Aardman Studios signed a tribute stating, "You're our inspiration, Miyazaki-san!"
 He has also been cited as inspiration for video game designers including Shigeru Miyamoto on The Legend of Zelda and Hironobu Sakaguchi on Final Fantasy, as well as the television series Avatar: The Last Airbender, and the video game Ori and the Blind Forest (2015).

 Several books have been written about Miyazaki by scholars such as Raz Greenberg, Helen McCarthy, and Susan J. Napier; according to Jeff Lenburg, more papers have been written about Miyazaki than any other Japanese artist.
 Studio Ghibli has searched for some time for Miyazaki and Suzuki's successor to lead the studio; Kondō, the director of Whisper of the Heart, was initially considered, but died from a sudden heart attack in 1998.
 Some candidates were considered by 2023—including Miyazaki's son Goro, who declined—but the studio was not able to find a successor.